HumanSignal/label-studio/docs/source/guide/install_k8s.md

 Restart your Helm release by doing the following from the command line:

 1. Identify the &lt;RELEASE_NAME&gt; of the latest Label Studio release:
 ```shell
 helm list
 ```

-2Restart the Label Studio app:
+2. Restart the Label Studio app:
 ```shell
 kubectl rollout restart deployment/<RELEASE_NAME>-ls-app
 ```